ZoBoRf/ZIL-Tool-Chain/README.md

 Because of what I suspect memory and gc issues, we have to load the `ZCODE` first, and then the `ZIP` interpreter.
-After the start of the `MUDDLE` interpreter the seems to exist large enough contiguous memory region to allocate the needed ```<IBYTES ``` memory array.
+After the start of the `MUDDLE` interpreter there seems to exist large enough contiguous memory region to allocate the needed ```<IBYTES ``` memory array.
 This is the file `ZIPIT MUD` is used for: